What Makes a Gym Jacket Bulky

 Heavy Fabric Adds weight and stiffness

-Excess Hardware Adds weight (zippers, toggles)
+Excess Hardware Adds unnecessary weight

 Pattern Overlap Creates internal tension